Skewness in Excel (SKEW)

 This is the function I use in the Descriptive Statistics Calculator.
 The first part – SKEW(Data!$B$16:$B$10015) – is the built-in Excel SKEW function for sample skewness of cells B16 through B10015, and the rest is the adjustment from sample to population skewness, where cell G5 calculates population size:

 The whole formula is:

 Population Skewness = Sample Skewness x (N-2) / Square root of (N x (N-1))

 Where N = population size (number of values)

-You can see how skewness Excel calculation works in practice in the Summary Statistics Calculator.
+You can see how skewness Excel calculation works in practice in the Descriptive Statistics Calculator.